 A recent study found that the Dune probe detected 86 percent of positive tumor margins that were otherwise missed by current standard of care, potentially allowing surgeons to reshave the tumor cavity and eliminate an additional surgery.
 In a second recent study, the device identified 2O out of 21 DCIS sites as verified by post-operative pathology reports.
 DCIS is a hard-to-detect non-invasive form of breast cancer.

 “Among the probe’s multiple advantages are intraoperative detection of positive resection margins in breast conservation surgery and the quantification of dozens of measurement points within minutes, along with simple operation supporting current breast surgical workflow,” says Solanki.
-Venture capital investments from Apax Partners and other investors have allowed Dune Medical to advance its technology development and obtain regulatory certifications such as the CE mark for marketing in Europe.
+Venture capital investments from Apax Partners and other investors have allowed Dilon to advance its technology development and obtain regulatory certifications such as the CE mark for marketing in Europe.
 In addition, the funding has allowed the company to conduct ongoing clinical studies in US.
-The investments have also advanced Dune Medical’s efforts to initiate development of additional products for the Dune RF platform, aimed at other important surgical applications.
+The investments have also advanced Dilon’s efforts to initiate development of additional products for the Dune RF platform, aimed at other important surgical applications.
 London Frankfurt Paris Silicon Valley New York Tokyo Mumbai Singapore Beijing Studies with the Dune probe at medical institutions such as the Anne Arundel Medical

 Center in the U.S. have demonstrated the success and reliability of this device in helping surgeons evaluate the impact of surgeries in real-time in the operating room.
 Such